 A War Zone

 “You never feel safe.
 Never.
-Really, they say Vietnam and all that - it feels like that here.
+Really, they say Vietnam and all that—it feels like that here.
 Stray bullets can take anybody.
-Like I look on the news - little girl, her birthday: got killed.
+Like I look on the news—little girl, her birthday: got killed.
 Day of the party, stray bullets take her.
-I look at is as: any time is your time, [and] you can’t call it no matter how good you are.
-You can say ‘Oh, they was a good person, they was this, they was that’ - [but] boom.
+I look at it as: any time is your time, [and] you can’t call it, no matter how good you are.
+You can say ‘Oh, they was a good person, they was this, they was that’—[but] boom.
 It happened.